Customs regulations for travellers to Ireland

 Bringing in meat or dairy products

-Only products which have been produced in accordance with EU rules may be imported for personal consumption.
+Only products which have been produced in accordance with EU rules can be imported for personal consumption.
 As a guideline, quantities should not exceed 10 kg.
 Generally, the products are on sale to the public in the EU country of origin, are appropriately packaged and have an identifying EU health mark.
 An EU health mark is an oval stamp with:

 - The country code on the upper part, for example, UK